mnassrib/installing-hadoop-cluster/README.md

 	4590 SecondaryNameNode

 ###### Check hadoop processes are running on slave-node-1
-	hdpuser@slave-node-1:~$ jps 	--this command should display something like 3056 Jps
+	hdpuser@slave-node-1:~$ jps 	--this command should return something like 3056 Jps
 	2925 NodeManager
 	2815 DataNode